drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Early Stage Introduction of Diversity

-When variations are needed far from the end of the synthesis, diverse analogs are very difficult to prepare.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/early-stage-introduction-diversity-74f8c471'><i class='fa fa-play' aria-hidden='true'></i></button>When variations are needed far from the end of the synthesis, diverse analogs are very difficult to prepare.
 This is the case of the aryl moiety of Aliskiren.
 Many reagents of structure 7 must be prepared and moreover, additional reactions are necessary before arriving at the target compounds 8.
 With this synthesis the preparation of many diverse aryl derivatives is extremely difficult.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[moiety]: Fragments, functional groups or portions of chemical compounds.